cmp-202/ssh2shell/README.md

 server3.hosts = []
 ```

-*The process:*
+*The nested process:*

 1. The primary host (server1) is connected and all its commands completed.
+2. Server1.hosts array is checked for other hosts and the next host popped off the array.
+3. Server1 is stored for use later and server2's host object is loaded as the current host.
+4. A connection to server2 is made using its server parameters
+5. Server2's commands are completed and server2.hosts array is checked for other hosts.
-2. Once complete a connection to server2 is made using its server parameters, its commands are completed the command events handled, then connection to server2 closed triggering its end event (calling host.onEnd function if defined).
+6. With no hosts found the connection to server2 is closed triggering an end event (calling server2.onEnd function if defined).
+5. Server1 host object is reloaded as the current host object and server2 host object discarded.
+6. Server1.hosts array is checked for other hosts and the next host popped off the array.
+7. Server1's host object is stored again and server3's host object is loaded as the current host.
-3. Server3 is connected to and it completes its process and the connection is closed.
+8. Server3 is connected to and it completes its process.
+9. Server3.hosts is checked and with no hosts found the connection is closed and the end event is triggered.
+9. Server1 is loaded for the last time.
-4. Control is returned to server1 and its connection is closed triggering its end event.
+10. With no further hosts to load the connection is closed triggering an end event for the last time.
-5. As all sessions are closed the process ends.
+6. As all sessions are closed the process ends.

 *Note:*
 * A host object needs to be defined before it is added to another host.hosts array.
-* Only the primary host objects connected,ready and closed messages will be used by ssh2shell.
+* Only the primary host objects connected, ready and closed messages will be used by ssh2shell.

 *How to:*
-* How to set up nested hosts
+* Define nested hosts
 * Use unique host connection settings for each host
-* Defining different commands and command handlers for each host
+* Defining different commands and command event handlers for each host
 * Sharing duplicate functions between host objects
 * What host object attributes you can leave out of primary and secondary host objects
-* Unique event handlers set in host objects common event handler set on class instance
+* Unique event handlers set in host objects, common event handler set on class instance

 ```javascript
 var dotenv = require('dotenv');